Dingwall, Nova Scotia: History

-Dingwall was originally known as Young's Cove from the late 1820s until 1883.
+Dingwall was founded as Young's Cove in the late 1820s, an carried that name until 1883.
 One of the first settlers and land grantees was Walter Young in 1827, and the community that emerged around him came to bear his name.
 Young had a Brig of 147 tonnes build in 1847, named the Richard Brown which Young utilized as a cargo ship.
 The Richard Brown was at one time believed to have been lost at sea in a gale while on a voyage from Sydney to Halifax, but despite heavy damage reached its destination after being blown far off course.

 Later, in the late 1870s, merchant Robert Dingwall settled in Young's Cove and opened a general store.
-Mr. Dingwall soon made an application for a post office and subsequently lobbied the government to change the town's name.
+Mr. Dingwall soon made an application for a post office and then lobbied the government to change the town's name.
 By provincial statute chapter 55 in 1883, the name of Young's Cove was thus changed to Dingwall.
 Old Norse in origin, the name "Dingwall" comes from Ting (parliament) and Voir (valley).